 Advanced Architectural Stone – AAS – Formerly Advanced Cast Stone | Rockwall County Courthouse | Cast Stone, Precast | Technology Allowed Complex Shapes and Desired Aesthetic Design | Brinkley Sargent Architects | DMG Masonry

 This project consisted of 6 panels installed in the entry to the remodeled and enlarged football stadium at Texas Christian University.
-The panels were made using architectural percast and cast stone.
-The purpose of the panels and the project was to honor and recognize the original founders of the University dating to 1895.
+The panels were made using architectural precast and cast stone.
+The purpose of the panels and the project was to honor the founders of the University dating to 1895.

-Architect for the project, HKS Architects hired an artist to approve and render the murals.
-The AAS team transferred the original art work to a rubber mold for casting.
-The panels represent the cultural icon at the heart and soul of the Texas Christian University.
-It was critical that the panels can be seen within a few feet of viewer.
-AAS team used its experience and technology to refine every detail within the mold, so that panels accurately depict the original aesthetic appeal so critical to project’s success.
+The architect for the project, HKS Architects, hired an artist to approve and render the murals.
+The AAS team transferred the original artwork to a rubber mold for casting.
+The panels represent the cultural icon at the heart and soul of Texas Christian University.
+It was critical that the panels could be seen within a few feet of the viewer.
+AAS team used its experience and technology to refine every detail within the mold so that panels accurately depict the original aesthetic appeal so critical to the project’s success.

-Trahan Architects had vision for emulating Cane river channels inside the Louisiana Sports Hall of Fame Museum.
+Trahan Architects had a vision for emulating Cane river channels inside the Louisiana Sports Hall of Fame Museum.
 This required cast stone panels with complex shapes.
-Panels were also very large in size.
-The project execution also demanded stringent tolerance requirements in the mold, so the panels would fit in seamlessly for monolithic look.
+The stone pieces were also huge.
+The project execution also demanded stringent tolerance requirements in the mold so that the stone would fit in seamlessly for a consistent look.